 The priceless manuscript was in serious condition because after four centuries insects and moths had wrought great damage.
 Mold and oxidation had begun to grow on the surface of its pages.

 The monastery’s expert restorers first unglued the papers and then undertook a major cleaning and restoration of the many worm holes in the parchment.
 The many tears and binding failures were also carefully mended.

 Monastery’s connection to ethnic Greek community in southern Italy

 Most of the monks who live at Grottaferrata have connections to tiny ethnic Greek or Albanian communities in southern Italy, which are amazingly still populated by descendants of early settlers from the East.

 They are the very last monks of the Italo-Albanian tradition to follow the Rule of St. Basil.

 Brother Filippo Pecoraro, 23, who was raised in an Italo-Albanian family in Sicily, is descended from the Arbereshe people, who fled the Ottoman invasions of the Balkans between the 14th and 18th centuries.

 “I grew up in an environment very close to the Church and this life choice was inside me,” Pecoraro explained to interviewers.

-However, the young age of some of the newer monks will not forestall the decline of the monastery unless it attracts more young men to its ranks, and soon.
-As lately as the 1950’s Grottaferrata was home to around 80 monks.
+However, the young age of some of the newer monks will not forestall the decline of the monastery unless it attracts more young men to its ranks soon.
+As lately as the 1950’s, Grottaferrata was home to around eighty monks.